 Nubra Valley: An Overview

-150 kms North of Leh, Ladakh, North India
+150 kilometers north of Leh, Ladakh, North India

 Guest Houses offer budget stay and budget eating options too with clean and comfortable rooms.

-Pleasant and little warm during the day and gets colder and windy during the evening.
+Pleasant and little warm during the day, and gets colder and windier during the evening.
 Wear clothes in layers to keep warm.